 Calculus Requirement

 Calculus is a core area of mathematics and is a prerequisite for many courses required by the major.
-The major can be thought of as requiring a year of calculus at the outset (material prior to calculus must be made up first if it was not taken before entering the university).
-There are several calculus options open to potential math majors.
+The major requires a year of calculus; course prerequisites to calculus must be completed first if they were not taken before entering the university.
+There are two calculus options open to potential math majors.

 - Our standard sequence is Math 251-253 which emphasizes mathematical and physical applications of calculus.